fdu-harry/PULSE/README.md

 2.8%-6.5% improvements in F1 score (91.5%-95.2% → 98.0%)
 2.6%-6.4% improvements in accuracy (90.8%-94.6% → 97.2%)

-## Citation

-If you find this code useful for your research, please cite our paper:

 @article{PULSE2025,
   title={PULSE: A Personalized Physiological Signal Analysis Framework via Unsupervised Domain Adaptation and Self-adaptive Learning},